TheBoneJarmer/arqanore-template/README.md

-# Arqanore Templates
+# Arqanore Template
-This repo contains project templates I use for debugging Arqanore, JArqanore or Arqanite.
-Feel free to use them for your own projects or for learning purposes.
+This repo contains a project template for Arqanore that contains all required headers and library files to quickly setup a game project.